jftuga/create_file_index/README.md

 Makes searching for file meta-data very easy

 ## Synopsis
-This batch file creates two files:
+This batch file creates two compressed files:
-* a simple list of files and directories with their full pathname
+* a simple list of files and directories with their full pathname: `dir_list.txt.xz`
-* a table of including file name with complete path, modification date, size, and type
+* a table of including file name with complete path, modification date, size, and type: `dir_stat.txt.xz`

 ## Usage